NACIVTNano Aerosol Chamber In-Vitro Toxicity

 Read more...

-The research team uses a novel, portable and realistic test system with cell cultures which replicate the inner lung surface.
-The versatile system can be used for particles from various particle sources and for a variety of cell cultures and it makes realistic in vitro toxicity testing possible.
+The research team uses the portable and realistic test system with cell cultures which replicate the inner lung surface.
+The versatile system can be used for particles from various particle sources and for a variety of cell cultures, allowing realistic in vitro toxicity testing.

 Read more...

-The research team analyses the effects of inhaled nanoparticles on healthy and diseased lung tissue.
+The research team characterized NACIVT regarding its performance and investigates the effects of inhaled nanoparticles to normal and diseased lung tissue.

 Read more...